zabbix/zabbix/templates/media/itop/README.md

 Please note that recovery and update operations are supported only for trigger-based events.

 ## Setting up iTop
 1\.
 Create a user for API with profile "REST Services User" or use existing.
-Make sure the user is able to create tickets in the required ticketing module.
+Make sure the user is able to create tickets in the required ticketing module.<br>
 2\.
 Get the organization's ID.
 You can obtain it from URL of organization's profile in *Data administration > Catalog > Organizations*.<br>
 *&lt;itop_url&gt;/pages/UI.php?operation=details&class=Organization&**id=1**&c\[menu\]=Organization*